Breast Cancer: Defining the Disease

 RECEPTOR STATUS

-During biopsy or surgery, breast cancer cells can be tested to see if they have certain receptors that fuel cancer growth.
+During biopsy or surgery, breast cancer cells can be tested to see if they have certain receptors that contribute to cancer growth.
 The 3 main types of receptors that doctors look at are estrogen receptor, progesterone receptor, and human epidermal growth factor receptor 2.

 Estrogen